[:it] [:]

-The rock art known up to now in Cimbergo territory concentrates in Cam-panine, a very large area placed to the west of the village, at a height between 400 and 800 metres above sea level and on a mountain–side interrupted here and there by small plateau and marked by steep rock walls.
-The recent complete analysis of the area stresses the presence of 102 carved rocks and a millenaries–old frequentation, covering just in this case also historic times (14th–16th centuries).
-The prehistoric rock art at Campanine shows and undisputable local identity, a range of styles and subjects which clearly distinguishes this area from the other sites of the Middle Valley, though the same common figurative code appears to be here in use as well.
-Noteworthy is, for example, the unusually great number of water birds, the peculiar typologies of the building figures, the several quadrangular–bladed axes and the many footprints marked by unique varieties even compared to sites similarly rich of the same subject, such as Foppe di Nadro and Naquane.
+The rock art known up to now in the area of Cimbergo concentrates in Campanine, a very large area west to the village, at a height between 400 and 800 metres above sea level and on a mountainside here and there interrupted by small plateaus and marked by steep rock walls.
+The recent complete analysis of the area stresses the presence of 102 carved rocks and a millenia-old frequentation, just in this case covering also historic times (14th–16th centuries).
+The prehistoric rock art in Campanine shows an undisputable local identity, thanks to a peculiar range of styles and subjects that clearly distinguishes this area from the other sites of the Middle Valley, though also the common figurative code appears to be engraved here as well.
+For example, among its figures it is important to point out the unusually large number of water birds, the peculiar typologies of depicted buildings, the several square-bladed axes, and the many footprints (marked by unique varieties even when compared to sites similarly rich of the same subject, such as Foppe di Nadro and Naquane).

-The visiting routes open to the public cover only the area of Campanine Alta, whose core boasts the most representative presence of Middle Ages engravings, while some contiguous sub–areas are kept closed because of preservation reasons.
-For a basic view of the site it is recommended to visit R. r.1, 5-6-7, 8, 21, 20, 23-26, 25.
+The visiting routes that are open to the public only cover the area of Campanine Alta, where the most representative presence of Middle Ages engravings can be found; some contiguous sub-areas are kept closed because of preservation and safety reasons.
+For a basic view of the site, we recommend to visit Rocks 1, 5-6-7, 8, 20, 21, 23-26, 25.

-The site can be reached after getting the ticket at Nadro Museum and driving the road linking Ceto to Cimbergo.
-As soon as the plain area at the foot of the rock hill where the Cimbergo village rises appears — its ruined fortress clearly visible on the northern border of the village — there is a parking place and the starting point of the main route, which goes down along the deep gorge of the Rè stream.
-After about 15 minutes walking from the entrance the path reaches a little chapel and the first rocks supplied with touristic panels.
+The site can be reached after getting the entrance ticket at Nadro Museum and driving on the road linking Ceto to Cimbergo.
+As soon as you reach the plain area at the foot of the rock hill where the village of Cimbergo is set, with its ruined fortress clearly visible on the Northern side of the village, there is a parking place near the starting point of the main route, which goes down along the deep gorge of the Rè stream.
+After an about 15-minute walk, the path reaches a little chapel and the first rocks supplied with touristic panels.

 Campanine R1

-A big rock surface comprising two engraved sections.
-The lower panel is distinguished by a rare figure of labyrinth of “Cretan” type, with seven spires in one whole course from the outside towards the centre.
-The labyrinth, a fairly unusual symbol in Camunian rock art (other instances occur at Naquane, Zurla, Luine, Dos del Mirichì, Piancogno) may evoke a complex journey that transforms the ones who make it, so it is probably linked to rites of passage (birth, puberty, wedding, death).
-In this case, the labyrinth is associated with square-bladed axes and a monstrous figure of horned and ithyphallic bird, likely from the mythological sphere.
-Around this central scene more images are visible: huts, other warriors and footprints.
+A large rock surface, comprising two engraved sections.
+The lower panel is distinguished by a rare figure of a labyrinth, of the so-called “Cretan” type, with one whole course going from the outside towards the centre, developing in seven spires.
+The labyrinth, a fairly unusual symbol in Camunian rock art (other instances occur at Naquane, Zurla, Luine, Dos del Mirichì, Piancogno), may evoke a complex journey that transforms the ones who take it; so, it is probably linked to rites of passage (birth, puberty, wedding, death).
+In this case, the labyrinth is associated with square-bladed axes and a monstrous figure of a horned and ithyphallic bird, likely from the mythological sphere.
+This central scene is surrounded by more images: huts, other warriors, and footprints.

 The second panel also shows the hut motif and footprints.